mattermost/docs/source/process/support.md

 #### Reverse Proxy Configuration

 Nginx usually splits its configuration into two parts: the main server configuration at `/etc/nginx/nginx.conf`, and a virtual server configuration.
 On Ubuntu, this is stored in `/etc/nginx/sites-available`.
 Providing both of these configuration files is helpful, but providing the latter is more important.

-SAML Configuration
+#### SAML configuration
 If the issue you're seeing is with SAML login, we will need to see the full configuration for the Mattermost service in the SAML provider.
 Providing screenshots similar to the ones in the setup documentation is sufficient because most SAML providers are configured using a web interface.

-#### LDAP Configuration
+#### LDAP configuration

 The LDAP administrator should confirm the correct values for the following Mattermost LDAP settings:

-- LDAP Server hostname
+- LDAP server hostname
-- LDAP Connection Port, Security, and certificates
+- LDAP connection port, security, and certificates
-- BaseDN, Bind Username, and Bind Password
+- BaseDN, bind username, and bind password
 - User, Group, Guest, and Admin filters
 - Display attributes

 These can be provided as a text file or as screenshots from the LDAP server.

-#### Other Configurations
+#### Other configurations

-If you are experiencing an issue on mobile, and you're using an MDM or VPN to connect to the server, those configurations will be necessary to diagnose the problem.
-A system administrator for the external system should be able to provide you with the configuration.
+If you're experiencing an issue on mobile, and you're using an MDM or VPN to connect to the server, those configurations will be necessary to diagnose the problem.
+A System Administrator for the external system should be able to provide you with the configuration.

 ## Logs

-### Why We Need It
+### Why we need it

-Nearly all computer systems have logs of errors and application behavior that can show us what's happening under the hood when an application is running.
+Nearly all computer systems have logs of errors and application behavior that can show us what's happening  when an application is running.
 They're invaluable when diagnosing a problem, but only if they're as complete as possible.

-### Where It Is
+### Where it is

 #### Mattermost